Gamlehaugen: Royal residence

 Following Michelsen's death in 1925, his closest friends and colleagues initiated a national fund-raising campaign which sought to collect the money needed for the state to purchase Gamlehaugen, as well as create a fund to pay for the costs of operation and maintenance.
-While the campaign did not raise the goal of one million NOK, the state did nevertheless buy the property.
+While the campaign did not raise the goal of one million krone, the state did nevertheless buy the property.
 The fund eventually ran dry, and the state has paid for the upkeep since 1965.
 Gamlehaugen was renovated between 1989 and 1991 in preparation for Harald V and Queen Sonja's first visit as king and queen consort.
-Crown Prince Haakon resided at the mansion while he attended the Royal Norwegian Naval Academy in the 1990s.
+Haakon, Crown Prince of Norway resided at the mansion while he attended the Royal Norwegian Naval Academy in the 1990s.

 Park

 Prior to Christian Michelsen's acquisition of Gamlehaugen, most of the property was used as farmland.
 Michelsen gave the task of converting it into a large park to gardener Olav Moen, who later became a professor at the Norwegian University of Life Sciences.
 Moen wanted a park dominated by evergreen plants and trees, however Michelsen's wish for a fruit garden won out in the end.
 The park was designed as an English garden, adhering to the natural lines and curves of the landscape.
 The avenue which today leads from the main road to the mansion is a baroque element, unfamiliar to the garden as a whole.

 The park has been open to the public since the state acquired it in 1925.
 The fruit trees and bushes which were planted when the park was first laid out all died soon after, but the park still contains many of the original trees, several of which are from before Christian Michelsen acquired Gamlehaugen.
 The park is still a popular recreation ground, especially due to its location next to Nordåsvannet, which allows for bathing and other water activities.